Rich107/opencode.nvim/README.md

 ## 🙏 Acknowledgments

 - Inspired by (and partially based on) [nvim-aider](https://github.com/GeorgesAlkhouri/nvim-aider).
-- This plugin uses opencode's familiar interface to reduce cognitive load.
-See [sudo-tee/opencode.nvim](https://github.com/sudo-tee/opencode.nvim) for a Neovim frontend.
+- This plugin uses opencode's familiar TUI for simplicity — see [sudo-tee/opencode.nvim](https://github.com/sudo-tee/opencode.nvim) for a Neovim frontend.
 - [mcp-neovim-server](https://github.com/bigcodegen/mcp-neovim-server) may better suit your workflow, although it lacks custom contexts and tool calls are slow and unreliable.